flashkyle/Tank/README.md

 ## **Sokoban Game**

 ### **Project Title and Description**
-**Sokoban Game** is a classic puzzle game where the player pushes blocks to their corresponding targets.
-The game includes multiple levels, a timer, step counter, undo/redo functionality, and a level selection screen.
-This implementation focuses on user interaction and features that enhance the gameplay experience.
+**Sokoban Game** This is a classic puzzle game in which the player is supposed to push blocks into their corresponding targets.
+Features: many levels, a timer, step counter, undo/redo, level selection screen.
+The main focus for this implementation has been user interaction and game features.

 ---